-Community College Remediation is the percentage of graduates from the last school year who attended an Illinois community college in the current school year and were enrolled in remedial courses.
-The source for this metric is from the Illinois Community College Board and ISBE's Student Information System (SIS).
+Community College Remediation is the percentage of graduates who attended an Illinois community college and were enrolled in remedial courses.
+The source for this metric is from Illinois Community College Board and Student Information System (SIS).
+Remediation is tracked in aggregate (Overall) and can be disaggregated by subject -- reading, mathematics, and writing/communications.